SeanKilleen/seankilleen.github.io/_posts/2025-01-04-my-new-reading-workflow.md

 * As the opportunity presents itself, I read the articles on my Kindle.
 I take notes and highlights, just as I would in a normal Kindle book.
 * I review the notes occasionally and create tasks.

 This process has brought me so much joy in the few weeks I’ve been using it.
 I’m reading more, looking at my phone less, and feeling better about reading things I save.
 It energized me to go through literal years of saved articles in Pocket.
 I have several 10-article books’ worth of content to get through at a given time.
+Forcing myself to read the articles in order like a book has been a great way to get my brain to slow down and stop trying to skim everything.
+And the random nature of the process means that I get a variety of content from a long time range, which I appreciate.

+If you like reading as much as I do, I hope this might delight you as well.
+How do you set up your reading flow?
+Let me know in the comments!